Finance

 With Payment Assist, you get paid upfront for repairs.

 Customers repay Payment Assist over time, but you don’t have to wait for instalments.
 That means no delays in settling supplier invoices or reinvesting in your business.
-Steady cash flow leads to much fewer financial headaches and a more stable operation.
+Steady cash flow leads to far fewer financial headaches and a more stable operation.

 Upsell Without the Hard Sell